hdShang/arxiv-daily/docs/cs-AI/2025-09-19/papers/250916058v1-attention-schema-based-attention-control-asac-a-cognitive-inspired-a.md

 ---
 layout: default
-title: Attention Schema-based Attention Control (ASAC): A Cognitive-Inspired Approach for Attention Management in Transformers
+title: "Attention Schema-based Attention Control (ASAC): A Cognitive-Inspired Approach for Attention Management in Transformers"
 ---

 # Attention Schema-based Attention Control (ASAC): A Cognitive-Inspired Approach for Attention Management in Transformers